 These sophisticated features continuously monitor pipeline operation to immediately respond to any changes, mitigate environmental impacts and optimize construction and operation of the Atlantic to Pacific Pipeline Project.

 The Atlantic to Pacific Pipeline Project consists of two marine terminals located on the Atlantic and Pacific coasts.
-Connection between the super tankers and the terminals is established via deep water off shore platforms.
+Connection between the super tankers and the terminals is established via deep water off shore mono-buoys.
 Each marine terminal is equipped with storage facilities with a capacity of approximately 10 million barrels for the entire system.

-All of the pumping stations are protected by automatic foam and high pressure water fire suppression systems.
+All of the pumping and valve stations are protected by automatic foam and high pressure water fire suppression systems.
 In the case of a leak, an automatic system of pressure sensors in the pipeline uses a fiber-optic link to inform the OCC and to close off the emergency valves in the section affected, automatically shutting down the affected line at the pumping stations.

-The Marine Terminal Tank Farms are located on both ends of the utility corridor at the Atlantic and Pacific coasts.
+The Marine Terminal Tank Farms are located on both ends of the pipeline at the Atlantic and Pacific coasts.
 The connection between tankers and the terminals are via offshore mono-buoys situated in deep waters to safely accommodate supertankers (VLCC).
 Each terminal has a storage capacity sufficient to support the peak demand of the clients for petroleum products.

 Storage facilities are constructed according to state of the art standards, including discreet compartmentalization, protective dikes, surface water monitoring and protection, fire suppression, and tropical storm/hurricane resistant structures.